 Horowhenua District Council supplies drinking water to residents in Levin, Foxton, Foxton Beach, Shannon, Mangaore and Tokomaru.

-Levin is supplied with treated water taken from the Ōhau River – the average daily water take is 9,600 cubic metres a day and can increase to 14,000m3/d on peak days.
+Levin is supplied with treated water taken from the Ōhau River – the average daily treated water demand is between 9,600 cubic metres a day (m3/day) and can increase to 12,800 m3/day on peak days.
 The network is made up of 215 kilometres of main pipes and 53.5km of lateral pipes.
-We supply water to 8,415 properties, including some properties in Ōhau and Hokio Beach.
+We supply water to 8,415 properties, including some properties in Ōhau.

 The Levin Water Treatment Plant is located on Gladstone Road.
 It has a 12 million litre storage capacity which provides at least 24 hours of water storage throughout the year.
 The plant contains a water clarifier that removes silt, before it undergoes various processes including an ultraviolet treatment and chemical dosing including the addition of chlorine.